 Drain your Feature

 With the plants out of the way, it is now time to clean and drain your feature.
 Remove any debris that has fallen to the bottom of the bowl or into the pump vault, if you have one.
 The pump vault is the box that holds the pump and having any debris in it may affect the water uptake of your pump next season.
 You should clean any algae that have formed.
 You can use simple dish soap and a scrub brush to clean your feature.
 It’s not a good idea to use bleach because bleach can dry and crack the seals of your pump.
-After your feature has been cleaned well, make sure it is completely dry.
+After your water feature has been cleaned well, make sure it is completely dry.
 If it is not dry before winter, the water left in it will freeze, expand, and damage your feature.

 Store your Feature